whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations3/007_making_a_module.md

 </Tabs>

 ## Making an R package

-Making a single file like this is ok, but it's not really a full package.
+Making a single file like this is ok, but in R it's not a full package.
 If you are working in R, let's make one now.

 Making an R package is in fact a big topic - [whole books](https://r-pkgs.org) have been written about it.
 If you are wanting to build and maintain R packages more often, you should definitely read that book (and use the suggested tools).
 But for now, we'll use base R approaches to get it working.

-### Building a 'skeleton' package
+### The skeleton

 To get started, first you need to start with an empty R workspace that has **only** the functions you want in it.
 So, start a new R session (quit the old one if you want) and paste in the definition of `parse_gff3_to_dataframe()`.